 - 1. Quit Curio on all of your Macs that you intend to sync. - 2.
-On Your Main Mac:

-- 2. Open another Finder window and go to your Dropbox folder. - 3.
-Create a folder in Dropbox named "Curio", thus its path is ~/Dropbox/Curio. - 4.
-Drag-and-drop the Repository folder from within the \[ \times /\text{Library/Application Support/Curio/Version XX/} \] folder to the Dropbox's Curio folder, thereby creating \[ \times /\text{Dropbox/Curio/Repository } \]. - 5.
-Launch Applications > Utilities > Terminal and type this: defaults write com.zengobi.curio "Personal Repository" Folder" -string \"~/Dropbox/Curio/Repository" - 6.
+On Your Main Mac: - 1.
+In the Finder, choose Go > Go to Folder and paste this in: ~/Library/Application Support/Curio . - 2.
+Open another Finder window and go to your Dropbox folder. - 3.
+Create a folder in Dropbox named "Curio", thus its path is ~/Dropbox/Curio . - 4.
+Drag-and-drop the Repository folder from within the ~/Library/Application Support/Curio/Version XX/ folder to the Dropbox's Curio folder, thereby creating ~/Dropbox/Curio/Repository . - 5.
+Launch Applications > Utilities > Terminal and type this: defaults write com.zengobi.curio "Personal Repository" - 6.
 When you relaunch Curio it will automatically migrate your repository files into a Version XX subfolder within the Repository folder then connect to the files. - 3.
-On your other Macs launch Applications > Utilities > Terminal and type this: defaults write com.zengobi.curio "Personal Repository Folder" -string \"~/Dropbox/Curio/Repository"
+On your other Macs launch Applications > Utilities > Terminal and type this: defaults write com.zengobi.curio "Personal Repository Folder" -string "~/Dropbox/Curio/Repository"